francoisp/rosettable/readme.md

 INSERT INTO employee(emp_id,emp_name,emp_dept_id) VALUES (DEFAULT, 'MYSQLINSERT--',2);
 ```

-## minor annoyances
+## Minor annoyances

 The current mysql_fdw (2.5) has a few limitations, text fields over 64K will cause the FDW to go haywire, and camelCase tableNames might or might not work, depending on your mysql default settings ( by default they will not IIRC ).
-I might fix these in the aforementionned fork.
+I might fix these in the fork mentionned below.

 ## How to test/use